A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \end{itemize}

-\textbf{{Improved scheduling mechanisms.}} There are several {proposals} to improve MPTCP regarding the above mentioned problems through scheduling functions that define the multipath decision.
-Next, we briefly review them and next we provide more details.
-Cross layer works to adapt application/network layer protocols with MPTCP (e.g.,~\cite{han2016mp},~\cite{corbillon2016cross} and~\cite{nam2016towards}) will be presented {later} in Section~\ref{sec: Cross Layer Approaches}.
+\textbf{{Improved scheduling mechanisms.}}~There are several {proposals} to improve MPTCP regarding the {above-mentioned} problems through scheduling functions that define the multipath decision.
+Next, we briefly review them and provide more details.
+Cross layer works to adapt application/network layer protocols with MPTCP~(e.g.,~\cite{han2016mp},~\cite{corbillon2016cross} and~\cite{nam2016towards}) will be presented {later} in Section~\ref{sec: Cross Layer Approaches}.